Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 How Can the Aviv Medical Program Help with Stroke Relief?

 Our program was developed based on Dr. Efrati’s research.
-Gaining functions and abilities more than six months post stroke requires working with a diverse medical team of physicians, nurses, and therapists.
+Gaining functions and abilities more than six months post-stroke requires working with a diverse medical team of physicians, nurses, and therapists.
 Aviv Clinics leverages its comprehensive team to offer a high-quality program that meets your needs.

 • Cognitive training